Skip to main content

 (D) Hoisting ropes and winding drums.

-(1) Each hoisting rope shall be made of wire and shall be no less than five-sixteenths-inch diameter.
+(1) Each hoisting rope shall be made of wire and no less than five-sixteenths inch (eight millimeters) in diameter.

 (2) Working platforms shall be suspended by no less than two ropes with a safety factor of ten as calculated under the following formula: